pkscout/exautomation/README.md

 By default the logs are rolled every day and seven days of logs are kept.
 You can change the number of days of logs kept with this setting.

 * `debug = <boolean>`
 If you're having problems, you can enable debug logging by adding `debug = True` to the settings.
-This generates **lots** of information, so it isn't recommended to leave debugging enabled.
-Please also note that certain connection modules will log the usernames and password in plaintext, so if you're going to share the logs for some reason make sure you scrub them first.
+This generates **lots** of information, so it isn't recommended to leave debugging enabled.  **Please note that certain connection modules will log the usernames and password in plaintext.
+Also, while in debug mode some modules may log PII for prospective students, so please be aware of that and understand your obligations under local, state, and federal laws/regulations as well as your institutional policies.
+If you're going to share the logs for some reason make sure you scrub them first.**

 ### Sources
 This is the section where you define from where you'll be getting files.
 Source configurations are stored as python dictionaries, so the format is important.
 You are encouraged to use `settings-example.py` as a template for any new sources you add.
 Sources must at a minimum have a name (all source names must be unique) and a type (more on the types in the **MODULES** section below) as well as some configuration options based on the type.